Places to Ride

 - Greenough Park Trail - a beautiful trail along Rattlesnake Creek, and a great commuter connection for those living in the Rattlesnake area.

-- Riverfront Trail - a connection between Kiwanis Park and Caras Park, along the beautiful Clark Fork River.
+- Riverfront Trail - a connection between Kiwanis and Caras parks along the north side of the Clark Fork River, this trail runs uninterrupted from the Madison St. pedestrian bridge to Orange St.

 Van Buren Bridge, Madison Street Underbridge, California Street Bridge, Northside Bridge

-Coming soon - Bridge over Reserve Street, as part of the Bitterroot Branch Trail
+The Reserve Street Pedestrain Bridge was completed in 2017, as part of the Bitterroot Branch Trail

 Bridges with Bike Lanes: